samhardyhey/CNN_Style_Transfer/README.md

 Ensure that all required libraries are available for use within the environment.
 In particular, ensure that Keras is using Tensorflow as the backend.

+Place content and style images in the appropriate directories before running.
+The script will process and create all image combinations based upon the images supplied within these directories.
+Within the outputImage directory, additional directories corresponding to the content images will be created in a structure resembling the diagram below.
+Intermediate transfer images are also retained, should any interesting results arise within those processes.

+contentA -> styleB -> iteration0
+                   -> iteration1
+                   -> iteration2
+         -> styleC -> iteration0
+                   -> iteration1
+                   -> iteration2

 ## 2.1 Prerequisite Libraries ##
 Developed using Tensorflow 1.2.0, Keras 2.0.2, PIL 4.1.1, Numpy and Scipy All of which are freely available for use.